-7.5.5.2 Serial Interface
+6.5.5.2 Serial Interface

-The INA226 operates only as a slave device on both the I2C bus and the SMBus.
-Connections to the bus are made via the open-drain SDA and SCL lines.
+The INA226-Q1 operates only as a slave device on both the I2C bus and the SMBus.
+Connections to the bus are made using the open-drain SDA and SCL lines.
 The SDA and SCL pins feature integrated spike suppression filters and Schmitt triggers to minimize the effects of input spikes and bus noise.
 Although the device integrates spike suppression into the digital I/O lines, proper layout techniques help minimize the amount of coupling into the communication lines.
-This noise introduction could occur from capacitively coupling signal edges between the two communication lines themselves or from other switching noise sources present in the system.
+This noise introduction can occur from capacitively coupling signal edges between the two communication lines themselves or from other switching noise sources present in the system.
 Routing traces in parallel with ground in between layers on a printed circuit board (PCB) typically reduces the effects of coupling between the communication lines.
-Shielded communication lines reduces the possibility of unintended noise coupling into the digital I/O lines that could be incorrectly interpreted as start or stop commands.
+Shielded communication lines reduces the possibility of unintended noise coupling into the digital I/O lines that can be incorrectly interpreted as start or stop commands.

-The INA226 supports the transmission protocol for fast mode (1 kHz to 400 kHz) and high-speed mode (1 kHz to 2.94 MHz).
+The INA226-Q1 supports the transmission protocol for fast mode (1 kHz to 400 kHz) and high-speed mode (1 kHz to 2.94 MHz).
 All data bytes are transmitted most significant byte first.

-7.5.5.3 Writing to and Reading from the INA226
+6.5.5.3 Writing to and Reading From the INA226-Q1

-Accessing a specific register on the INA226 is accomplished by writing the appropriate value to the register pointer.
-Refer to Table 4 for a complete list of registers and corresponding addresses.
-The value for the register pointer (as shown in Figure 25) is the first byte transferred after the slave address byte with the R/W bit low.
+Accessing a specific register on the INA226-Q1 is accomplished by writing the appropriate value to the register pointer.
+Refer to Table 7-1 for a complete list of registers and corresponding addresses.
+The value for the register pointer (as shown in Figure 6-7) is the first byte transferred after the slave address byte with the R/ \overline{W} bit low.
 Every write operation to the device requires a value for the register pointer.

 Writing to a register begins with the first byte transmitted by the master.
-This byte is the slave address, with the R/W bit low.
+This byte is the slave address, with the R/\overline{W} bit low.
 The device then acknowledges receipt of a valid address.
 The next byte transmitted by the master is the address of the register which data is written to.
 This register address value updates the register pointer to the desired register.
 The next two bytes are written to the register addressed by the register pointer.
 The device acknowledges receipt of each data byte.
-The master may terminate data transfer by generating a start or stop condition.
+The master can terminate data transfer by generating a start or stop condition.

 When reading from the device, the last value stored in the register pointer by a write operation determines which register is read during a read operation.
 To change the register pointer for a read operation, a new value must be written to the register pointer.
-This write is accomplished by issuing a slave address byte with the R/W bit low, followed by the register pointer byte.
+This write is accomplished by issuing a slave address byte with the R/ \overline{W} bit low, followed by the register pointer byte.
 No additional data are required.
-The master then generates a start condition and sends the slave address byte with the R/W bit high to initiate the read command.
+The master then generates a start condition and sends the slave address byte with the R/ \overline{W} bit high to initiate the read command.
 The next byte is transmitted by the slave and is the most significant byte of the register indicated by the register pointer.
 This byte is followed by an Acknowledge from the master; then the slave transmits the least significant byte.
-The master acknowledges after receiving any data byte, or generating a start or stop condition.
-If repeated reads from the same register are desired, it is not necessary to continually send the register pointer bytes; the device retains the register pointer value until it is changed by the next write operation.
+The master acknowledges receipt of the data byte.
+The master can terminate data transfer by generating a Not-Acknowledge after receiving any data byte, or generating a start or stop condition.
+If repeated reads from the same register are desired, continually sending the register pointer bytes is not necessary; the device retains the register pointer value until the value is changed by the next write operation.